Managing affairs for someone else

 Some types of power of attorney also give the attorney the legal power to make a decision on behalf of someone else such as where they should live or whether they should see a doctor.

 In order to make a power of attorney, you must be capable of making decisions for yourself.
-This is called having mental capacity – see under heading When does someone lack mental capacity?
+This is called having mental capacity – check the section on this page under the heading When does someone lack mental capacity?

 There are three types of power of attorney.
 These are: